openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 If you do not see a version number after you submit the command, you do not have node.js installed, or if it shows a version less than v18, you should continue following these instructions.
 If you do see a version number and it is v18 or higher, you can move on to the section Install Java SDK.

-2. If the node.js version is less than v18, or node isn’t installed at all.
+2. Ensure you are using a supported LTS version of Node.js.
+You can verify your version or find supported versions at [`https://nodejs.org/en/about/previous-releases`](https://nodejs.org/en/about/previous-releases)

-   Updating node.js to the appropriate version number is a relatively simple process because the installer takes care of most of the "heavy lifting".
+   Updating node.js to the appropriate version is a relatively simple process because the installer takes care of most of the "heavy lifting".
 All you will need to do is visit the Node.js download site, provided below and follow the download and installation instructions for your specific workstation platform.
 Do this same process if you do not already have node.js installed.

 [`https://nodejs.org/en/download/`](https://nodejs.org/en/download/)